-Indian students, whether self-funding or GKS scholarship, in Korea can work part-time by applying for an S3 visa rather than having a D-type study visa.
+Indian students, whether self-funding or GKS scholarship, in Korea, can work part-time by applying for an S3 visa rather than having a D-type study visa.

 Should you consider working in Korea?

-To sum up, getting a job in South Korea from India isn’t easy.
+Getting a job in South Korea from India isn’t easy.
 Your choices are limited because of the language barrier, strict visa policy, average salary, finite job market, and distinct work conditions.